Cynth42/arcade-game/README.md

 ## Instructions

- Use keyboard arrow keys to move the Hero/player across the game board to reach the top of the board.
+ Use keyboard arrow keys to move the player around the game board to reach the top of the board -player can move left, right, up and down with the arrow keys

  Make sure to dodge those devious lady bugs who cross the road!
-You'll get bumped back to start if you collide with those bugs.
-When you reach the river, you are a winner!!!
+Y -if the player comes in contact with the bugs, the player will be sent to the center at the bottom of the board

+ Game is over or won
+ -when the player reaches the river at the top wall

 ## Features

 - Victory modal
-- Many enemies with different speeds moving across the board
+- Many enemies with different speeds move across the board
 - Collision detection
-- Player uses Up, Down, Left, Right keys to move one block for each keypress.
+- Player moves in left, right, up and down directions on the screen

 ## Used